 But for this banks would need to be trusted and would also be an easy target for any government interference, for example.
-Think of the early days of music sharing where the company Napster was the single point of "failure" which was taken offline by law enforcement.
-Bitcoins is more like a system such as BitTorrent without a single central entity that can be taken offline.
+Think of the early days of music sharing where the company Napster was the trusted third-party but also the single point of "failure" which was taken offline by law enforcement.
+Bitcoins is more like a system such as BitTorrent without a single central entity that can be taken offline.2

-Bitcoin solves the problem of not being able to rely on a bank by making everybody the "bank".
-Everybody who cares can have the entire transactions history starting with the first transaction made in January 2009.
+Bitcoins solve the problem of not being able to rely on a bank by making everybody the "bank".
+Everybody who cares can have the entire transaction history starting with the first transaction made in January 2009.
 This history of transactions is called the blockchain.
 Bob, for example, can use his copy of the blockchain for determining whether Alice owned the Bitcoin he received, and if she did, he transmits the message that he owns it now to every other participant on the Bitcoin network.
 An illustration of a three-block segment of the blockchain is (simplified) as follows